 America is known to have a lot of lakes.
 Many of the 240 freshwater lakes in the United States were formed by glacial processes during the last Ice Age.
-These lakes are filled with marine life and many wildlife, such as gray wolves, moose, and Canadian lynxes.
+These lakes are filled with marine life and their shores host much wildlife, such as gray wolves, moose, and Canadian lynxes.

-It’s no shocker that Americans love water sports and activities.
-Since there are so many water activities loved by Americans, a lot of these lakes get visited frequently.
-While a lot of them are great spots for swimming, fishing, kayaking, boating, and waterboarding, there are several lakes that are marked as danger zones.
+Americans love water sports and activities, so a lot of these lakes get visited frequently.
+While a lot of them are great spots for swimming, fishing, kayaking, boating, and paddle boarding, there are several lakes that are marked as danger zones.

 Here are 5 of the deadliest lakes in the country.

 1. Lake Michigan

 Lake Michigan is one of the five Great Lakes and is located near the border between the USA and Canada.
 It has an area of 22,406 miles² and a length of 307 miles.
 Due to its size, the lake is quite a popular spot for sailing, fishing, and boating.

 Despite its strong attraction, there’s a bleaker side to Lake Michigan.
 It has very strong undercurrents that lead to many deaths each year.
 Many swimmers have lost their lives at the sudden change in the waters.
 Lake Michigan is no stranger to boating accidents, either.
 In the fall, Lake Michigan is even more dangerous as changes in water and temperatures occur.
 The lake is considered to be the deadliest in the United States.

 To many, it is shocking that the lake is still visited year-round, despite its dangers.
 However, since there are no laws against it, swimmers and boaters still visit.
 Many find it hard to resist the lake’s beauty as well as the many species of fish that live in it.